wiktoriakaliszz/js-functions-infosheet/README.md

 let name = () => statement;
 ```

-**Parentheses and curly brackets are optional if your function has no parameters and only 1 statement.**
+**Parentheses and curly brackets are optional if your function has 1 parameters and only 1 statement.**
 ```javascript
 let name = parameter => statement;
 ```